-(Mr. Imanyara laid a document on the Table)
+(Mr. Imanyara laid the document on the Table)

 Mr. Speaker: Fair enough; Leader of Government Business, I think you will do two things.
-First, you will ask the Minister for Lands to come and speak to the matter of Visa Oshwal School tomorrow afternoon, at 2.30 p.m. and then you will sensitize the Attorney General to honour his undertaking to the House and come with a statement, preferably tomorrow morning.
-On the first request, we have already undertaken and on the second one, I am aware that the Attorney-General is committed to be here the whole day tomorrow.
+First, you will ask the Minister for Lands to come and speak to the matter of Visa Oshwal School tomorrow afternoon, at 2.30 p.m. and then you will sensitize the Attorney-General to honour his undertaking to the House and come with a statement, preferably tomorrow morning.

+The Minister for Transport (Mr. Kimunya): On the first request, we have already undertaken and on the second one, I am aware that the Attorney-General is committed to be here the whole day tomorrow.
 So, he will also come with his Ministerial Statement.